NET WORTH: Unknown

 SOURCE OF WEALTH: Lincoln Capital Management

-FUNDING AREAS: Education & Youth, Arts/Media, San Francisco Community
+FUNDING AREAS: Education & Youth, Arts/Media, San Francisco Community, Health

 OVERVIEW: Tim Ubben and family move their philanthropy through the Ubben Foundation.
 Education is a top cause of this family and Posse Foundation is a major beneficiary.
-Ubben serves as chair of the national organization, and his son, Jeffrey, is a longstanding member of the board and former chair.
+Ubben serves as a chair emeritus of the organization, and his son, Jeffrey, is a former chair.
 Ubben and his wife Sharon have steadily supported their alma mater DePauw University.
 Philanthropy largely tracks with personal ties.

 BACKGROUND: Timothy H. Ubben earned a bachelor’s degree from DePauw University in 1958 and an M.B.A. from Northwestern University.
 He went on to found Lincoln Capital Management, a Chicago-based investment firm that had more than $50 billion in assets under management when he retired as chairman in 1999.

 EDUCATION & YOUTH: The Ubbens are major benefactors of Posse Foundation, a national college access and youth leadership development nonprofit that provides four-year, full-tuition leadership scholarships.
 The family has given Posse at least $50 million through the years.
 Ubben joined Posse’s national board of directors in 2000 and spearheaded the opening of the Chicago chapter, becoming Posse Chicago’s founding board chair.
-Ubben is currently national board chair.
-Ubben's son, Jeffrey, who runs a hedge fund in San Francisco, also is strongly involved with Posse.
-He was once national chair and currently serves on the board.
+Ubben's son, Jeffrey, who runs a hedge fund in San Francisco, also has ties strong to the organization.